Drowze/action-publish-gem-to-nexus/README.md

 ## `full-version`

-The full version string of the gem uploaded
+The full version string of the gem uploaded.
+Only present if gem upload didn't throw an error.

 ## Usage
 ```yml